SagnikHajra/Distributed-file-synchronisation-systems/README.md

 * One for exchanging files with parallel servers
 * Another for all other communications like client handling, exchanging messages with other parallel servers etc.

-When a file is locked by a client, there won't be any change made to the file even if it is modified/deleted at another server
+When a file is locked by a client, there won't be any change made to the file even if it is modified/deleted at another server.
 However, one has to execute ServerA.py and ServerB.py for servers and client.py for client.
 ## Used Language
 >> Python 3.10